innopolis-devops/labs/app_python/README.md

 ## Requirements

-All you need to run the application is [Docker](https://docs.docker.com/engine/install/) installed.
+All you need to run the application is [Docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed.

 ## Build